Press & Media Resources

 No precedent in 70+ years

 Section 212(f) of the INA has existed since 1952.
-In over seven decades — including after September 11 and during the COVID-19 pandemic — no administration has ever claimed this provision authorizes suspending domestic benefit adjudications.
+In over seven decades — including after September 11 and during the COVID-19 pandemic — no administration had ever claimed this provision authorizes suspending domestic benefit adjudications.

 Processed then frozen